junxit/us-congress-bills-110/metadata.md

 - 2007-01-05 — Introduced in House
 - 2007-01-05 — Introduced in House
 - 2007-01-05 — Referred to the House Committee on the Judiciary.
+- 2008-06-17 — Considered under suspension of the rules. (consideration: CR H5454-5456)
+- 2008-06-17 — DEBATE - The House proceeded with twenty minutes of debate on H. Res.
+31.
+- 2008-06-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-17 — Ms. Jackson-Lee moved to suspend the rules and agree to the resolution.
+- 2008-06-17 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5454-5455)
+- 2008-06-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5454-5455)